arjunkmrm/sound-symbolism/README.md

 # Sound Symbolism

 This folder contains the experimental set up for my study investigating unimodal sound symbolism.
 The experiment was designed using the jsPsych library.
+Open index.html to run the experiment.